 On a monthly basis, there is a big differential between the monthly payments on an 80% mortgage versus a 90% mortgage.

-Working with Landed, homebuyers can enjoy the benefits of a 20% down payment without increasing your monthly payments!
+Working with investment partners like Landed, homebuyers can enjoy the benefits of a 20% down payment without increasing your monthly payments!
 If you want to learn more, feel free to email us at email@example.com.

 The above article is intended to provide generalized information.
 It does not give tax, investment, legal, or other advice.
 Before taking any action, you should always seek the assistance of a professional.